Elvis10ten/elvis10ten.github.io/content/posts/2024-01-01-algorithm-design-manual/index.md

     /**
       * @return -1 if [string] is valid, else a positive integer
-      * that providesthe position of the offending index.
+      * that provides the position of the offending index.
       */
     fun areParentheseProperlyBalanced(string: String): Int {
         val stack = Stack<Pair<Char, Int>>()